suvam0451/dhaaga/README.md

 > [!TIP]
 > This app will not aim to implement every feature</br>
-> They will be picked and added on a **fun-first** 🥳 basis.
+> They will be picked and added on a **fun-first** basis.

 ## 💁 About

 Dhaaga is an indie side project I’ve been working on.

 It lets you use all your favourite SNS platforms from a single app!

-It also adds useful features, tweaks and QoL improvements to make your SNS experience more fun 🥳 and pleasant ☕
+It also adds many useful features, tweaks and QoL improvements to make your SNS experience more fun 🥳 and pleasant ☕

 I'd love to hear about your experience with the app!
-Come say hi 🤗
+Come say hi~ 🤗

 [Bluesky](https://bsky.app/profile/suvam.io) |
 [Mastodon](https://mastodon.social/@suvam) |